emreissvr/emreissvr/README.md

-### Hello I am Emre İşsever  👋
+# Hello I am Emre İşsever  👋

+## Summary and My Goal
-## I am an individual who dedicates himself to education, science, research and development and wants to do useful work that creates value for people as much as possible.
+### I am an individual who dedicates himself to education, science, research and development and wants to do useful work that creates value for people as much as possible.
 Since my high school years, I have been intertwined with technology and took part in productive activities and roles.
 During my university years, I took part in both the hardware and software parts of technology.
 During this time, my interest in software has increased day by day in line with my goals.
 I am developing and educating myself as a Full Stack Developer in the field of software very effectively.
+I will continue to improve myself until I sign projects that change the world in the field of software.

 - 🔭 I am currently training on SQL, C#, .NET Core, ASP.NET Core MVC, JavaScript, HTML 5, CSS 3, React.js, Node.js, React Native at Bahçeşehir University(Wissen Akademie).